AdobeDocs/audience-manager.sv-SE/help/using/features/audience-marketplace/marketplace-data-providers/marketplace-billing-report.md

 ---
-description: Generera en faktureringsrapport för Audience Marketplace för att visa dataflödesanvändningen för den föregående månaden för var och en av dina prenumeranter.
+description: Generera en faktureringsrapport från Audience Marketplace för att visa dataflödesanvändningen för den föregående månaden för var och en av dina prenumeranter.
 Du kan skapa en rapport för föregående månad när som helst.
 Rapporten blir dock mer exakt när du genererar den den den 10:e dagen i den aktuella månaden eller senare.
 seo-description: Generate an Audience Marketplace billing report to view data feed usage for the previous month for each of your subscribers.
 You can create a report for the previous month at any time.
 However, the report is more accurate when you generate it on or after the 10th day of the current month.
 seo-title: Billing for Data Feed Providers
 solution: Audience Manager